lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Evolutionary (genetic) algorithms are rarely the best solution to a problem since they are stochastic and highly generalised: they are essentially biased parallelised random searches, and this goes some way to explaining why biological evolution is so slow and messy.
 However, with domain-specific knowledge and a well-designed objective function and genetic encoding scheme, they can be very powerful, outcompeting conventional algorithms in some cases, illustrating the power of the underlying Darwinian principles.

+The basic concept was explained by Dawkins in *The Blind Watchmaker* (1986), where he demonstrated how a random string of letters could be 'evolved' into a target phrase (e.g. [`METHINKS IT IS LIKE A WEASEL`](https://en.wikipedia.org/wiki/Weasel_program)) by iteratively mutating and selecting the closest matches.
+While the number of possible letter combinations is extremely large ($ 27^{28} \approx 10^{40} $), the evolutionary algorithm rapidly converges in on the order of 100 generations.

+{{< figure src="darwin_evolutionary_algo.gif" title="An evolutionary algorithm 'mutates' and 'selects' pixel intensities until random noise converges to the portrait of Darwin.
+The fitness function is a smooth 'distance' metric from the target image.
+Source: [Wikipedia](https://en.wikipedia.org/wiki/Evolutionary_computation#)." >}}

 Evolutionary algorithms applied to various engineering problems include:

 - Topology optimisation - Evolutionary Structural Optimisation (ESO) and 'Generative Design' in Autodesk Fusion 360.
 Examples in the review ([Belhocine, Shinde & Patil, 2021](https://link.springer.com/article/10.1007/s42791-021-00040-0)).